novacrazy/uvpp/README.md

         - Fully type safe, even with variadic parameters.
     - Signal handles
     - Automatically deduces whether or not the callback requires a pointer to the originating handle

+* Hierarchical Request classes
+    - Base request functions
+    - Work requests for the libuv thread-pool
+        - Totally thread safe, you can queue up work from any thread
+        - Supports bidirectional communication similar to Async handles, but the arguments are given at queue time.

 * Misc OS and Net functions